Swiss Federal Data Protection Act

 Data Protection Officer

 Businesses have no obligation to appoint a DPO to meet the new FADP requirements.
 Unlike the GDPR and LGPD, which require businesses passing certain thresholds to appoint DPOs, the new FADP does not require it.
+See some common problems GDPR DPOs face.

 Businesses are encouraged to have a data protection advisor but they are not obligated to have one.